-- 2 tsp. minced ginger root (I used ground ginger from a jar)
+- 2 tsp. minced ginger root (I used minced ginger from a jar)

 - 1/2 tsp.
 Chili Garlic Sauce (optional, it’s quite spicy with this added)

-- 1/4 cup chicken stock (or use vegetable stock for vegan version)
+- 1/4 cup chicken broth (or use vegetable broth for vegan version)

-- 3 T oyster sauce, or a bit less (substitute vegan stir-fry sauce for vegan version)
+- 3 T oyster sauce, or a bit less (see notes)

 - Cut broccolini into 2 inch pieces and wash if needed.
 (If you do need to wash the broccolini, spin dry in a salad spinner or dry with paper towels before you cook.)

 - Heat wok or large heavy frying pan for 1 minute over high heat, then add peanut oil, and heat 1 minute more.